Introduction to Research Methods

 N/A

-Lecture 8: Research communication & Paper writing (best practices)
+Lecture 8: Research communication & Paper writing (best practices).

 Homework 2

-5 Lecture 9: Replication and Reproducibility in Research
+5 Lecture 9: Replication and Reproducibility in Research.

-Lecture 10: Open science and FAIR data
+Lecture 10: Open science and FAIR data.

 N/A

-6 Lecture 11: The publication process
+6 Lecture 11: The publication process.

-Lecture 12: Peer review
+Lecture 12: Peer review exercise.

 Homework 3

-7 Lecture 13: Core ethical principles, Research ethics, informed consent, confidentiality, IRB process, Ethical issues in AI and digital research
+7 Lecture 13: Core ethical principles, Research ethics, informed consent, confidentiality, IRB process, Ethical issues in AI and digital research.

 Lecture 14: AI ethics (guest lecture)